-- Contract numbers and description of goods, services or infrastructure projects; - Names of the successful bidders and - Brand names and dates for completion of contracts.
+- Contract numbers and description of goods, services or infrastructure projects; - Names of the successful bidders and the B-BBEE level of contribution claimed; - Brand names and dates for completion of contracts. - i) Functionality

-i) Functionality

 Adhere to the revised guidelines when functionality is included as a criterion in the evaluation of bids [National Treasury note issued in September 2010].